Global Exponential Attitude Tracking Controls on SO(3): Introduction

 Attitude control systems can also be categorized with the choice of attitude representation.
-It is well known that minimal attitude representations, such as Euler angles, suffer from singularities~\cite{StuSR64}.
-Quaternions do not have singularities but, as the three-sphere double-covers the special orthogonal group, one attitude may be represented by two antipodal points.
-This ambiguity should be carefully resolved in quaternion-based attitude control systems, otherwise they may exhibit unwinding, where a rigid body unnecessarily rotates through a large angle even if the initial attitude error is small~\cite{BhaBerSCL00}.
-To avoid these, an additional mechanism to lift measurements of attitude onto the unit-quaternion space is introduced~\cite{MaySanITAC11}.
+It is well known that minimal attitude representations, such as Euler angles or modified Rodriguez parameters, suffer from singularities~\cite{StuSR64}.
+They are not suitable for large angle rotational maneuvers, as the type of representation should be switched frequently to avoid the region of singularities.
+Quaternions do not have singularities but, as the three-sphere double-covers the special orthogonal group, a single attitude may be represented by two antipodal points on the three-sphere.
+This ambiguity should be carefully resolved in quaternion-based attitude control systems~\cite{MaySanITAC11}, otherwise they may exhibit unwinding, where a rigid body unnecessarily rotates through a large angle even if the initial attitude error is small~\cite{BhaBerSCL00}.
+To avoid these, an additional mechanism to lift measurements of attitude onto the three-sphere is introduced~\cite{MaySanITAC11}.

-In this paper, we develop four types of attitude control systems to track a given desired attitude trajectory.
+In this paper, four types of attitude control systems are presented to follow a given desired attitude trajectory.
 A smooth attitude control system is developed for almost semi-global exponential stability, and a hybrid control system with a new form of direction-based configuration error functions is introduced for global exponential stability with simpler controller structures.
-They are extended with a unique integral control term to achieve robust global exponential stability.
+Each of them is extended with a unique integral control term to achieve robust global exponential stability in the presence of disturbance.

 The proposed attitude control systems have the following distinct features.
 First, they provide stronger exponential stability.
-The attitude control systems in the aforementioned papers rely on the invariance principle, or an exogenous system is introduced to reformulate a tracking problem into stabilization of an autonomous system~\cite{MaySanITAC11,MayTeePACC11}.
-As a result, they are applied only to attitude stabilization, or they cannot yield stability properties stronger than asymptotic stability.
-In the stability analysis of the proposed control systems, the time-derivative of a Lyapunov function is negative definite, and therefore they are uniformly applied to time-varying systems of attitude tracking problems, while guaranteeing exponential stability.
+The attitude control systems in the aforementioned papers rely on the invariance principle, or an exogenous system is introduced to reformulate a tracking problem into stabilization of an autonomous system~\cite{MaySanITAC11,MayTeePACC11}, thereby yielding asymptotic stability.
+In this paper, rigorous Lyapunov stability analysis is presented to guarantee stronger, uniform exponential stability for each of four attitude control systems.